 - Open a new or existing flow.

-- Click the New Task drop-down list on the top right and choose the component you would like to use.
+- Click the New Task drop-down list on the top right and choose the component to use.

-- In the panel that appears, configure all the relevant details (parameters, compute, image and so on.)
+- In the displayed panel, configure the relevant details, including parameters, compute, and image.

 - Click Save Changes.